-- The brightness of the display reduces after a few seconds if no other buttons are pressed. - If the door is open, the interior lighting is switched off automatically after 2 minutes - Failures are indicated by flashing of the failure indicator LED. - Should the door be kept open for too long (more than 2 minutes), an acoustic signal is initiated (pulsing whistle tone). - Should the electronic control detect any failure, an acoustic signal will sound (pulsing whistle tone).
-At the same time the display starts flashing.
-Refer to 'Status messages' section for explanation.
+- The brightness of the display reduces after a few seconds if no other buttons are pressed. - If the door is open, the interior light is switched off automatically after 2 minutes. - Failures are indicated by flashing of the failure indicator LED(4). - If the door is kept open for too long (more than 2 minutes), an acoustic signal is initiated (pulsing whistle tone). - If the electronic control detects any failure, an acoustic signal (pulsing whistle tone) will sound.
+At the same time the display starts flashing (for troubleshooting, please see later section).